NOT EXISTS vs NOT IN

 Let’s further say that AVal is NULL where ID = 4.
 Hence that != comparison returns UNKNOWN.
 The logical truth table for AND states that UNKNOWN and TRUE is UNKNOWN, UNKNOWN and FALSE is FALSE.
 There is no value that can be AND’d with UNKNOWN to produce the result TRUE

-Hence, if any row of that subquery returns NULL, the entire NOT IN operator will evaluate to either FALSE or NULL and no records will be returned
+Hence, if any row of that subquery returns NULL, the entire NOT IN operator will evaluate to either FALSE or UNKNOWN and no records will be returned

 So what about EXISTS?